Dynamic2611/Dynamic2611/README.md

 ## 🚀 About Me

-🎓 I'm a Computer Science student with a passion for crafting innovative mobile and web applications.
+🎓 I'm a Computer Science student with a passion for crafting innovative mobile applications.
 💡 I specialize in building apps that solve real-world problems using modern tools and technologies like **Flutter**, **Firebase**, **Python**, and more.
 📱 My interests lie in mobile app development, game development, and real-time systems.